ivan-sepulveda/CorrelateSocialMediaAndStocks/README.md

 * Python3
 * An Instagram account
 * An Alpha Vantage account.
+* The modules/packages below

-You are going to need alpha_vantage with pandas support
+You are going to need to install alpha_vantage with pandas support:

 ```shell
 pip install alpha_vantage, pandas
 ```

-You're also going to need instagram-scraper:
+You're also going to need install instagram-scraper:
 ```shell
 $ pip install instagram-scraper
 ```